ninabarzh/broomstick/content/posts/weimar.md

 ---
 title: "How Weimar mistakes echo today"
-subtitle: "Lessons from history and their warnings for modern democracy"
+subtitle: "Historical missteps and their warnings for modern democracy"
-description: "An analysis of the missteps that were instrumental in the collapse of the Weimar Republic and how similar patterns can be observed in contemporary politics.
-Not a prediction, but a cautionary projection."
+description: "An analysis of key errors that contributed to the collapse of the Weimar Republic and the patterns that can be observed in contemporary politics.
+Not a prediction, but a cautionary reflection."
 draft: false
 date: 2025-10-03T00:00:00.000Z
 tags: ["Weimar", "history", "democracy", "political analysis", "lessons"]
 ---

-In [Weimar Republic 2.0 (2022)]({{< relref "posts/Weimar-republic-20.md" >}}), I traced the threads tying the collapse of the Weimar Republic (1919‑1933) to the fraying edges of modern democracy.
-It highlighted the hidden dangers in modern democracy.
-Weimar did not implode in a single night of dramatic fireworks; it unraveled in small, human‑sized blunders, the sort that make history sigh and mutter, "I told you so."
+In [Weimar Republic 2.0 (2022)]({{< relref "posts/Weimar-republic-20.md" >}}), I traced the threads linking the collapse of the Weimar Republic (1919‑1933) to the fraying edges of modern democracy.
+Weimar did not implode overnight; it came apart via a string of small, human‑sized mistakes — the kind that make history mutter, "Told you so," under its breath.

-This post builds on that compass, first by examining, with careful attention and more detail, the missteps that seem to have felled Weimar, and then by holding a polite, wary mirror up to today’s politics.
-Consider it a projection, with all the perils and blind spots that projections entail.
+This post builds on that compass, first examining missteps that felled Weimar, then holding a wary mirror to today’s politics.
+Consider it a cautious projection, riddled with blind spots, like most maps drawn by people claiming omniscience.

-The goal is not to indulge in melodrama but to issue a clear warning: Democracy does not collapse in one fell swoop; it dies in increments, many of which, if recognised early enough, can be avoided entirely.
+Not melodrama, the goal here: a warning.
+Democracy does not topple in one blow; it erodes, little by little, and many of those erosions could be avoided — if anyone cared to notice.

 ## The return of Weimar mistakes?

-History, if it does not repeat itself, certainly has an irritating habit of humming the same tune until someone notices.
-The collapse of the Weimar Republic and the rise of Hitler were not caused by a single dramatic event, nor by some uniquely German susceptibility to goose-stepping.
-Apparently they were caused by a sequence of very human blunders: complacency, opportunism, short-termism, and the fatal belief that the rules of the game could bend indefinitely without breaking.
+History rarely repeats itself precisely, but it has a pesky habit of humming the same tune until someone pays attention.
+The collapse of Weimar and Hitler’s rise were not caused by one dramatic flash, nor some uniquely German knack for goose-stepping.
+No, it was human blunders stacked atop each other: complacency, opportunism, short-term thinking, and the fatal belief rules could bend forever without breaking.

-Look around today—at Washington, Westminster, Brussels, Budapest—and the same habits are back in fashion.
-The names are different, the slogans updated, the memes sharper, but the mechanics seem alarmingly familiar.
-One might almost think democracies are not fragile flowers after all, but rather stubborn plants that politicians water with vinegar until they die.
+Look around — Washington, Westminster, Brussels, Budapest — and the habits are back in fashion.
+Names differ, slogans update, memes sharpen, but the mechanics feel strangely familiar.
+Democracies?
+Not fragile flowers.
+More like stubborn plants politicians water with vinegar until they shrivel.

 ## Elites and their pet populists

-In Weimar Germany, Franz von Papen and his friends thought they could keep Hitler on a leash.
-He would, they believed, provide popular appeal, while the “serious men” would continue to run the state.
-Instead, Hitler took the leash, tied it around their necks, and threw them under the bus for good measure.
-The misjudgement was spectacular in its
-simplicity: assume control of a popular force, underestimate its appetite, and proceed to be surprised.
+In Weimar Germany, Franz von Papen and friends assumed they could leash Hitler.
+He would, they thought, offer popular appeal while the “serious men” ran the state.
+Instead, he took the leash, tied it around their necks, and threw them under the bus.
+Lesson simple: assume control of a popular force, underestimate its appetite, and, naturally, be surprised.

-Modern politics is littered with echoes of this error.
-American conservatives convinced themselves that Donald Trump was a useful lightning rod; in Britain, Tory leaders danced dangerously with Farage; in parts of Europe, centre-right parties experiment with normalising extremists, as if granting them ministries will magically neutralise their radical impulses.
-This is rather like inviting a fox into the henhouse to deal with a rat problem.
+Modern politics echoes this.
+American conservatives treated Trump as a lightning rod; Tory leaders in Britain danced with Farage; across Europe, some centre-right parties experiment with normalising extremists, assuming ministerial seats will neuter them.
+It is like inviting a fox into the henhouse to manage rats — rarely does anyone survive the experiment unscathed.
-The hens, predictably, do not survive the experiment.

 ## The siren call of emergency powers

-Article 48 of the Weimar constitution permitted rule by decree.
-Initially, it was intended as a constitutional safety valve, a mechanism for truly exceptional crises.
-By the early 1930s, it was the default mode of governance.
-Parliament became a debating club with a nice roof, and the habit of bypassing normal processes had entrenched itself.
+Article 48 of Weimar’s constitution allowed rule by decree.
+Initially a safety valve for crises, by the early 1930s it became default.
+Parliament?
+A debating club with a roof.
+Bypassing normal processes?
+Habitual.

-Today, we see familiar patterns: executive orders, emergency authorisations, “temporary” surveillance measures, and omnibus security laws often introduced with solemn assurances that they are strictly limited.
-The only part of this promise that tends to survive intact is the introduction.
-Once established, such powers cling like damp in a basement, waiting for someone less scrupulous to exploit them.
-Constitutional safety valves become habitual instruments of power rather than exceptions.
+Today: executive orders, emergency authorisations, temporary surveillance laws, omnibus bills — all wrapped in solemn assurances of limitation.
+Promises that, in practice, vanish faster than decent coffee in a cold office.
+Once set, such powers cling like damp in a basement, waiting for someone unscrupulous to exploit them.

 ## Fragmentation of the opposition

-Weimar’s left illustrates the peril of internecine squabbling.
-The Social Democrats and the Communists loathed each other far more than they feared the Nazis.
-Their mutual distrust allowed Hitler the breathing room to consolidate influence and dismantle resistance.
+Weimar’s left shows the peril of internecine squabbling.
+Social Democrats and Communists loathed each other more than they feared the Nazis.
+Their mutual distrust gave Hitler breathing room to consolidate and dismantle resistance.

-Fast forward to today.
-In the US, progressives sometimes spend more time in internecine purity contests than building a firewall against authoritarianism.
-In Europe, centre-left and green parties bicker over policy minutiae while nationalist blocs assemble disciplined and coherent voting machinery.
-If defenders of democracy cannot learn to sit at the same table, history suggests they will find they no longer have a table at all.
+Today, in the US, progressives sometimes prioritise purity contests over firewalls — as if hashtags could stop tanks.
+In Europe, centre-left and green parties squabble over policy minutiae while nationalist blocs assemble disciplined voting machinery.
+Defenders of democracy who cannot sit at one table may find there is no table left.

 ## Political violence and selective outrage

-Weimar tolerated right-wing violence while punishing left-wing actors with vigour.
-SA attacks were often ignored or implicitly condoned; unionists and socialists faced the full force of law.
-The result was a culture that legitimised partisan violence for the politically favoured, and delegitimised the same behaviour in opponents.
+Weimar tolerated right-wing violence while punishing left-wing actors.
+SA attacks ignored, unionists and socialists felt the full force of law.
+Partisan violence legitimised for the favoured, delegitimised for opponents.

-Modern parallels abound.
-Right-wing militias storm a legislature and are described as “patriots,” while peaceful protesters demanding climate action are treated as existential threats.
-Selective enforcement sends a signal: some actors may operate above the law, provided they wear the right colour tie.
-It is astonishing how often societies elect to encourage the very people least likely to respect the rules.
+Modern parallels: right-wing militias storm legislatures, called “patriots,” while peaceful climate protesters are treated like existential threats.
+Selective enforcement signals: some actors operate above the law, provided they wear the right colour tie.
+Societies excel at encouraging precisely those least likely to respect the rules.

 ## The lure of order in economic crisis

 Hyperinflation and the Great Depression destroyed faith in Weimar’s liberal democracy.
-Desperation rendered citizens more willing to trade freedom for stability, a compromise that extremists exploited expertly.
+Desperation made citizens trade freedom for stability — a compromise extremists exploited expertly.

-Today, similar pressures are visible.
-Cost-of-living crises, collapsing housing affordability, precarious work, and climate shocks create fertile ground for populists offering simple explanations: migrants, Brussels, “globalists.”
-When democracy appears incapable of solving material problems, the temptation to accept harsh remedies grows, and with it the allure of authoritarian promises.
+Today, similar pressures: cost-of-living crises, collapsing housing, precarious work, climate shocks — perfect soil for populists with one-line answers and zero nuance.
+When democracy seems incapable of solving material problems, the lure of harsh remedies grows, alongside authoritarian promises.

 ## Embarrassed defenders of democracy

-Perhaps the most damning Weimar mistake was the reluctance of its own politicians to defend democracy as something worth defending.
-Democracy was treated as Versailles’ unwanted child, never cherished, never celebrated, never actively taught to citizens as valuable.
-Pride in democratic norms was almost entirely absent.
+Weimar’s most damning mistake: its politicians’ reluctance to defend democracy.
+Treated as Versailles’ unwanted child, it was never cherished, celebrated, or taught as valuable.
+Pride in democratic norms?
+Almost absent.

-Modern leaders frequently echo this mistake.
-Democracy is discussed as a mechanism, a procedure, a cumbersome formality.
-Meanwhile, authoritarians trumpet greatness, nation, destiny, and strength.
-If democracy is sold like a tax form, do not be surprised when the crowd prefers the circus.
+Modern leaders echo this.
+Democracy becomes a procedure, a cumbersome formality.
+Meanwhile, authoritarians trumpet greatness, nation, destiny, strength.
+If democracy is sold like a tax form, the crowd often prefers the circus — clowns included.

 ## The enabling act moment

-The final collapse of Weimar democracy came not with a bang, but with an apparently mundane parliamentary act: the Enabling Act of 1933.
-It handed Hitler the power to legislate without Reichstag oversight.
-The act was presented as temporary, as stabilising, as necessary.
-Those who voted for it believed they could control its effects.
-They were wrong.
+Weimar’s final collapse came not with a bang, but a mundane parliamentary act: the Enabling Act of 1933.
+Hitler could legislate without Reichstag oversight.
+Presented as temporary, stabilising, necessary.
+Those who voted thought control possible.
+Wrong.

-Today, equivalents could emerge in the guise of temporary suspensions of elections, sweeping surveillance powers, or emergency decrees expanding executive reach.
-They will arrive wrapped in patriotism, prudence, and solemn pledges of temporariness, and will be endorsed by moderates convinced that control remains possible.
-History whispers, with a sly grin, that control rarely works this way.
+Today: equivalents could emerge — temporary election suspensions, sweeping surveillance powers, emergency decrees.
+Wrapped in patriotism, prudence, pledges of temporariness, endorsed by moderates convinced of control.
+History whispers, with a dry chuckle: control rarely works this way.

 ## Lessons not yet learned

-In my book, the Weimar Republic did not fall because extremists were too strong; it fell because the guardians of democracy were too weak, divided, or cynical to defend it.
-Tigers, it seems, are excellent judges of character, and those who think they can ride one unscathed often discover something completely different.
+Weimar did not fall because extremists were too strong; it fell because guardians were too weak, divided, or cynical.
+Tigers judge character well, and those who ride one unscathed often discover otherwise.

-Today, many of the same mistakes appear to be in circulation: overestimation of control, underestimation of appetites, tolerance of shortcuts, fragmentation of defenders, and reluctance to cultivate civic pride in democratic norms.
-History does not guarantee repetition, but it certainly enjoys a good tune.
+The same mistakes circulate today: overestimating control, underestimating appetites, tolerating shortcuts, fragmented defenders, neglecting civic pride.
+History does not guarantee repetition, but enjoys a good tune.

-Democracy is not fragile because it cannot withstand pressure.
-It is fragile because the people charged with protecting it sometimes water it with vinegar, step aside, or imagine that small misjudgements cannot accumulate.
-The echoes of Weimar are here, humming insistently.
-The question remains: who will notice in time?
+Democracy is fragile not because it cannot withstand pressure.
+It is fragile because the people charged with protecting it sometimes water it with vinegar, step aside, or imagine small misjudgements cannot accumulate.
+The echoes of Weimar hum insistently.
+Who will notice in time?

 ## Background